- Overview and Highlights

 Extended Session: Saturday Afternoon Workshops

 On Saturday afternoon, we are offering an extended session of focused, small-group workshops.
-Registrants will be able to attend two workshops of their choice, starting at 1:00 pm and concluding by 4:00 pm, with a coffee break in between.
+Registrants will be able to attend two workshops of their choice, starting at 1:00 pm and concluding by 4:00 pm.
 Fifteen to twenty different workshops will be offered based on participant interest and enrollment.
 You must register for the Saturday session separately, in addition to registering for the main conference.
 Once you have registered, we will contact you regarding workshop selection.
 For tentative workshop topics, download the workshop PDF.

 Room blocks are available at the Omni New Haven Hotel at Yale, Courtyard by Marriott New Haven at Yale, and New Haven Hotel, all within walking distance of the Yale University Art Gallery and the Yale Center for British Art.
 Rooms must be reserved before April 8 to guarantee the conference rate and are available on a first-come, first-served basis.
 For hotel locations and rates, download the hotel PDF.